dagger/dagger/docs/current/faq.md

 Operations are automatically cached every time a Dagger pipeline runs.
 [Cache volumes](./quickstart/635927-caching.mdx) must be explicity defined and used in your Dagger pipeline code.

+### Can I run the Dagger Engine as a "rootless" container?

+No. "Rootless mode" means running the Dagger Engine as a container without the `--privileged` flag.
+In this case, the container would not run as the "root" user of the system.
+Currently, the Dagger Engine cannot be run as a rootless container; network and filesystem constraints related to rootless usage would significantly limit its capabilities and performance.
+[Read more about these constraints](https://github.com/dagger/dagger/blob/main/core/docs/d7yxc-operator_manual.md).

 ### I am stuck.
 How can I get help?

 Join us on [Discord](https://discord.com/invite/dagger-io), and ask your question in our [help forum](https://discord.com/channels/707636530424053791/1030538312508776540).
 Our team will be happy to help you there!